A Well-Lived Life 2 - Book 4 - Elyse

 “I saw in the paper that the Penguins finished off the Capitals last night,” Dave said.

 “They did!
-I’m not sure who they’ll face just yet, since the Bruins and Canadiens are still playing their series, and it’s close.
+I’m not sure who they’ll face just yet, given the series between the Bruins and Canadiens is close.
 In the West, it looks like the North Stars are going to beat the Blues and the Oilers are going to beat the Kings.
-Now, on to business - how many people signed up for interviews?”
+Now, on to business — how many people signed up for interviews?”

 “An even dozen,” he said.
 “And I heard from Penny that Doctors Bauer and Driesson were encouraging the top students to sign up to interview with us.”